 Pins Direction Description Use External Weak Pull-Up CBUS[2:0] Input Configuration bus width select.
-CBUS has an internal weak pull-up.
+CBUS has an internal weak pull- up.
 However, 易灵思 recommends that you use an external pull-up accordingly.
-See Selecting the Configuration Mode in AN 006: Configuring Trion FPGAs (31) CBSEL[1:0] Input Optional multi-image selection input (if external multi-image configuration mode is enabled). ~ (32) ССК I/O Passive SPI input configuration clock or active SPI output configuration clock (active low).
+See Selecting the Configuration Mode in AN 006: Configuring Trion FPGAs (30) CBSEL[1:0] Input Optional multi-image selection input (if external multi-image configuration mode is enabled). ✓ (31) ССК I/O Passive SPI input configuration clock or active SPI output configuration clock (active low).
 Includes an internal weak pull-up.
-Optional (33) CDIn I/O n is a number from 0 to 31 depending on the SPI configuration.
+Optional (32) Important: The CCK pin in Q100F3 packages are only available in user mode when the LVDS TX resources are not in use.
+The CCK pin should not be toggled when any LVDS TX is used.
+CDIn I/O n is a number from 0 to 31 depending on the SPI configuration.
 0: Passive serial data input or active serial output.
 1: Passive serial data output or active serial input. n: Parallel I/O. In multi-bit daisy chain connection, the CDIn (31:0) connects to the data bus in parallel.
-Optional (33) CSI Input Chip select.
+Optional (32) CSI Input Chip select.
 0: The FPGA is not selected or enabled and will not be configured.
-1: Selects the FPGA for configuration (SPI and JTAG configuration). ~ CSO Output Chip select output.
+1: Selects the FPGA for configuration (SPI and JTAG configuration). ✓ CSO Output Chip select output.
 Selects the next device for cascading configuration.
 N/A NSTATUS Output Status (active low).
 Indicates a configuration error.
 When the FPGA drives this pin low, it indicates an ID mismatch, the bitstream CRC check has failed, or remote update has failed.
 N/A SS_N Input SPI slave select (active low).
 Includes an internal weak pull-up resistor to VCCIO during configuration.
 During configuration, the logic level samples on this pin determine the configuration mode.
 This pin is an input when sampled at the start of configuration (SS is low); an output in active SPI flash configuration mode.
-Optional (33) The FPGA senses the value of SS_N when it comes out of reset (pulse CRESET_N low to high).
-0: Passive mode 1: Active mode TEST_N Input Active-low test mode enable signal.
+The FPGA senses the value of SS_N when it comes out of reset (pulse CRESET_N low to high).
+0: Passive mode 1: Active mode Optional (32) TEST_N Input Active-low test mode enable signal.
 Set to 1 to disable test mode.
-1231_14 Прис During configuration, rely on the external weak pull-up or drive this pin high.
-RESERVED_OUT Output Reserved pin during user configuration.
-This pin drives high during user configuration.
-BGA49 and BGA81 packages only.
-N/A n Indicates the number.
+During configuration, rely on the external weak pull-up or drive this pin high. ✓ n Indicates the number.
 L indicates the lane